mltooling/project-template/react-webapp/README.md

 It uses Storybook (see [Section](#storybook)) for documenting components.
 For more information about testing, check [this Section](#testing).

+> All `yarn` commands in this documentation can be executed via `yarn container` to run it inside of the development container instead of using the host.
+Hereby, the current directory is mounted into the container.
+See the `yarn container` command in the [package.json](./package.json).

 ### Code Style

 When contributing code, please try to make the code following the project's codestyle setup as described in the [Development summary section](#develop).
 We recommend to use plugins in your IDE to already keep an eye on the style while developing.